 Matlock is the county town of Derbyshire.
-It is small enough to be welcoming but large enough to offer a variety shops, restaurants and bars.
+It is small enough to be welcoming but large enough to offer a variety of shops, restaurants and bars.
 It also has a wonderful park, Hall Leys, which is in the centre of the town and gives a sense of space, openness and nature.
 Glendon is located on one side of the park, close to the River Derwent.
-It is a great base to explore the attractions of Derbyshire and Peak District and has great transport links with train station and buses serving much of the county.
+It is a great base to explore the attractions of Derbyshire and Peak District and has great transport links with the train station and buses serving much of the county.
 Matlock provides the perfect gateway for Cycling in the Peak District and the surrounding countryside with a varied rural history.

 Antique Shops in Matlock